JanHerca/urantiapedia/output/wikijs/en/article/Linda_Buselli/A_Tale_of_Two_Men.md

 And later in his efforts:

 > “Usually, you will feel no deep emotion, but will always have a “peace that passeth all understanding.”
-Remember, this statement from _The Urantia Book_? “ _Genuine spiritual ecstasy is usually associated with great outward calmness and almost perfect emotional control._ ” [UB 91:7.3](/en/The_Urantia_Book/91#p7_3)
+Remember, this statement from _The Urantia Book_? “ _Genuine spiritual ecstasy is usually associated with great outward calmness and almost perfect emotional control._ ” <a id="a100_276"></a>[UB 91:7.3](/en/The_Urantia_Book/91#p7_3)

 After almost two years of constant effort, Frank Laubach made this entry in his diary: